liquidinvestigations/cloud-deployment/README.md

 7. Connect to the thing via `./ssh.sh` with password liquid.
 You have sudo.

 The `web-ui` folder will be shared with the VM's `/opt/web-ui` dir.
+The `ui-templates` folder will be shared with the VM's `/opt/ui-templates` dir.

 ## Steps for manual testing of the `liquid-cloud-x86_64` image